thepluginworks/tpw-core/readme.txt

 Yes.
 You can enable and configure methods like Bank Transfer and Cheque under TPW Core settings.

 == Changelog ==

+= 1.2.1 =
+* Refactor: Features and Member Menu tabs now save independently via dedicated `admin_post` handlers to prevent Settings API overwrites of unrelated options.
+* Fixed cross-tab resets where saving one tab reverted the other's settings.
+* Added nonce & capability checks for new save actions; no schema changes.

 = 1.2.0 =
 * Implemented consistent branded header for payment settings pages.